When you see a neighborhood for the first time, the most important thing

 Did you know that the Pantigo neighborhood has more

-South American and Yugoslav ancestry people living in it than nearly
+South American and Russian ancestry people living in it than nearly

-this neighborhood's residents have South American ancestry and 2.3% have Yugoslav ancestry.
+this neighborhood's residents have South American ancestry and 3.8% have Russian ancestry.

 Notable & Unique: People